Last Update: March 2022

 Living in Phnom Penh

-20 months ago we moved to Phnom Penh.
-I love this city for many reasons and most of all I love the people.
-Yes it’s a cliche, but that doesn’t make it any less true.
+20 months ago we moved to Phnom Penh and I really fell in love with this vibrant city.
+There are many reasons, but most of all I love the people.
 People here are genuinely friendly and welcoming, humble without being submissive, curious and cheerful.

 Also, being a major city, Phnom Penh provides most necessities that a Westerner like myself needs to get by in everyday life.

-Compared to other South East Asian cities like Bangkok, Hong Kong and Singapore, it is evident that Phnom Penh is not yet developed to its full potential.
-For me this is not a downside.
+When compared to other South East Asian cities like Bangkok, Hong Kong and Singapore, it is evident that Phnom Penh is not yet developed to its full potential.
+But actually, for me this is not a downside.
 If anything, it’s a major upside.

 Of course Phnom Penh is changing fast.
-From my apartment in the Russian market district I can see almost a dozen high rise construction cranes working incessantly on new mega office buildings and hotels.
-And that’s just the view from one side of my apartment.
+From our apartment in the Russian market district I can see at least a dozen high rise construction cranes working incessantly on new mega office buildings and hotels.
+Mind you, that’s just the view from one side of my apartment.

-Phnom Penh diligently works on closing the gap with it’s South East Asian peers, but fortunately it still feels more like an oversized provincial town with a lot of charm and authenticity.
+Phnom Penh diligently works on closing the gap with it’s South East Asian peer cities.
+Fortunately, for the time being, it still feels more like an oversized provincial town with a lot of charm and authenticity.